dsohk/rancher-devsecops-workshop/docs/part-2.md

 1) Navigate to `Managing Jenkins` > `Configure System`
 2) Scroll down to `Global Properties` section.
-a.
-Select `Environment Variables` checkbox
+a) Select `Environment Variables` checkbox
-b.
-Under List of Variables, click `Add` button to continue.
+b) Under List of Variables, click `Add` button to continue.
-c.
-Under NAME, key in
+c) Under NAME, key in
    * Key: `HARBOR_URL`
    * Value: `IP:Port` **(This should be your Harbor IP and Port Number.
 No whitespaces before and after.
 Also No http:// or https://)**